ningkaiyang/PacificaAutoAgendaWriter/README.md

 # City of Pacifica - Agenda Summary Generator

 ## Overview
-The "City of Pacifica - Agenda Summary Generator" is a desktop application designed to streamline the process of summarizing city council agenda items.
-It allows users to upload a specially formatted CSV file, automatically filters relevant items, uses a local Large Language Model (LLM) to generate concise summaries, and compiles them into a professionally formatted Microsoft Word (.docx) document.
+This application streamlines the process of creating agenda summaries for the City of Pacifica's City Council meetings.
+It ingests a structured CSV file, uses a local Large Language Model (LLM) to summarize and categorize agenda items, and generates a formatted Microsoft Word document ready for review.

-**Goal:** To simplify the process of creating agenda summaries, especially for officials like the City of Pacifica clerk, by automating the transformation of raw agenda data into a digestible report.

 ## Key Features
-*   **CSV File Upload:** Easily import agenda data via drag-and-drop or file selection.
-*   **Data Validation:** Ensures your CSV file has all the necessary columns for accurate processing.
-*   **Intelligent Filtering:** Automatically identifies agenda items marked for inclusion in the summary report.
-*   **Review & Selection:** Provides a user-friendly interface to review and select specific items before summarization.
+*   **CSV Ingestion:** Parses agenda items from a `.csv` file.
-*   **AI-Powered Summarization:** Utilizes a local LLM (Large Language Model) to generate concise summaries of each agenda item.
+*   **AI-Powered Summarization:** Utilizes a two-pass approach with a local LLM for high-quality, privacy-focused content generation.
-*   **Professional Document Generation:** Creates a well-formatted Microsoft Word (.docx) document ready for review and distribution.
+*   **Automated Formatting:** Creates a professionally formatted `.docx` report with proper headers, sections, and styling.
+*   **Cross-Platform GUI:** Built with Kivy for a consistent experience on Windows, macOS, and Linux.
+*   **User-Friendly Interface:** Features drag-and-drop file uploads, item review and selection, and real-time generation progress.
+*   **Configurable:** Allows users to select their own LLM model file and custom prompt templates through a settings menu.

 ## How to Use
-1.  **Prepare Your CSV File:** Ensure your .csv file contains the required headers and data, especially the "Include in Summary for Mayor" column, marked with 'Y' for items you want to include.
+1.  **Prepare CSV:** Ensure your agenda data is in a `.csv` file with the required columns.
+2.  **Launch App:** Run `python3 kivyfrontend.py`.
-2.  **Upload Your File:** On the "Home" tab of the application, drag your prepared .csv file into the designated area or click the button to select it from your computer.
+3.  **Upload File:** Drag and drop your `.csv` file onto the main window or click to browse.
-3.  **Review and Select Items:** After a successful upload, the application will display a list of all agenda items identified for potential inclusion.
-All items are selected by default, but you can uncheck any item you wish to exclude.
-4.  **Generate the Report:** Click the "Generate Report" button.
-The application will then process the selected items, generate summaries using its local AI, and prepare the Word document.
-5.  **Save Your Document:** A "Save As" dialog will appear.
-Choose a name and location to save your new Microsoft Word (.docx) report.
+4.  **Review Items:** Deselect any items you wish to exclude from the summary.
+5.  **Generate:** Click the "Generate" button to start the AI process.
+6.  **Save:** Once complete, save the report as a `.docx` file.

 ## Current Status
-This application is currently in development (version 1.0) and serves as a powerful tool to automate parts of the agenda summary process.
+This application is at **Version 2.0 (Kivy Edition)**.
+It has been rebuilt from the ground up using the Kivy framework to provide a more robust and feature-rich cross-platform experience.

-*   **Local LLM Required:** The application relies on a local LLM model file (e.g., `gemma-2b-it.gguf`) to be present in the same directory as the executable.
+*   **Local LLM Required:** The application relies on a local GGUF-format model file (e.g., `Qwen3-4B-Q6_K.gguf`).
+The path can be configured in the Settings menu.
 *   **Placeholders:** The generated Word document includes placeholders for manual input (e.g., "TBD" items, "Significant Items Completed Since [Date]") to allow for final human review and additions.

 ## TBD